MicrosoftDocs/entra-docs/docs/identity-platform/v2-protocols-oidc.md

 * Ensuring the user/organization has signed up for the app.
 * Ensuring the user has proper authorization/privileges
-* Ensuring a certain strength of authentication has occurred, such as [multi-factor authentication](~/identity/authentication/concept-mfa-howitworks.md).
+* Ensuring a certain strength of authentication has occurred, such as [multifactor authentication](~/identity/authentication/concept-mfa-howitworks.md).

 Once you've validated the ID token, you can begin a session with the user and use the information in the token's claims for app personalization, display, or for storing their data.